 Please join us on November 1, 2012 at 7 p.m.
-(PST) for a Yes for Education #MomsLAChat.
+(PST) for a Yes to Education #MomsLAChat.
 We’ll be discussing two propositions on the November California ballot – Propostion 30 and Proposition 38.
 For more information, please see this post by MomsLA contributor Jeanne Fratello that explains what the props would do and who supports and opposes each one.

 The post is an unbiased look at the Propositions, but Sarah and I both have children in public school and we have very strong opinions about education.
 We’re not going to debate which of the two ballot measures is better, we are joining with Educate our State to encourage voters to vote yes on both.